 The members of the JSON object(s) representing the JWE Header describe the encryption applied to the Plaintext and optionally additional properties of the JWE.
-The Header Parameter Names within the JWE Header MUST be unique; recipients MUST either reject JWEs with duplicate Header Parameter Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].
+The Header Parameter names within the JWE Header MUST be unique; recipients MUST either reject JWEs with duplicate Header Parameter names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].

-Implementations are required to understand the specific header parameters defined by this specification that are designated as "MUST be understood" and process them in the manner defined in this specification.
-All other header parameters defined by this specification that are not so designated MUST be ignored when not understood.
-Unless listed as a critical header parameter, per Section 4.1.12, all header parameters not defined by this specification MUST be ignored when not understood.
+Implementations are required to understand the specific Header Parameters defined by this specification that are designated as "MUST be understood" and process them in the manner defined in this specification.
+All other Header Parameters defined by this specification that are not so designated MUST be ignored when not understood.
+Unless listed as a critical Header Parameter, per Section 4.1.12, all Header Parameters not defined by this specification MUST be ignored when not understood.

-There are three classes of Header Parameter Names: Reserved Header Parameter Names, Public Header Parameter Names, and Private Header Parameter Names.
+There are three classes of Header Parameter names: Registered Header Parameter names, Public Header Parameter names, and Private Header Parameter names.

 4.1.
-Reserved Header Parameter Names
+Registered Header Parameter Names